-- Shortly after an interaction with customer service.
+- Immediately after interaction with customer service.

-Note: CES surveys need to refer to a specific event instigated by the customer
+Note: CES surveys need to refer to a specific event instigated by the customer.

-- The strong predictor of referral likelihood
+- The strong predictor of referral likelihood.

-- Lack of segmentation by type of customer
+- Lack of segmentation by type of customer.

 b.
 Net Promoter Score – measures how likely your customer is to recommend you to a friend or colleague.
-NPS will help companies understand the customer’s overall perception of the product or service.
+NPS will help companies understand the customer’s perception of the product or service.